Incident Report: Suraj Mall

 Ms Woods had recently helped me out when I had run out of money for a locker.
 We were talking but it was a one-sided conversation.
 She was concentrating on her job and I don't think I distracted her.
 Her attention was on the pool throughout the conversation.

 They alerted Woods, who then rescued and recovered Suraj to the poolside with the assistance of fellow lifeguard Laura Kane (News 18, 2013; Express & Star, 2013).
-Suraj was not breathing and was supported by her lifeguard colleagues Natalie Emery, and she commenced CPR.
+Suraj was not breathing and was supported by her lifeguard colleague Natalie Emery, and she commenced CPR.
 Suraj was taken to the New Cross Hospital (BBC News, 2008).
 Suraj was pronounced dead in the hospital the same day (Mail Online, 2013; News Today, 2011; BBC News, 2008; Mail Online, 2008).

-The family released a statement which was read by West Midlands Police Family Liaison Officer, Detective Constable Gary Edwards (Mail Online, 2008; BBC News, 2008):
+The family released a statement which was read by West Midlands Police Family Liaison Officer Detective Constable Gary Edwards (Mail Online, 2008; BBC News, 2008):

 Suraj was definitely mummy's sunshine and daddy's little helper.
 He was a very active and intelligent boy who particularly enjoyed reading.
 He would read to all members of his family and also did extremely well in maths and enjoyed football.
 Suraj had a special place in everyone's hearts.